 - Max Group Size

 - Coach / Bus

 Start in Tel Aviv and end in Cairo!
-With the historical tour Mediterranean tour to Israel, Jordan, and Egypt 17 days, you have a 17 day tour package taking you from Tel Aviv to Cairo and through Tel Aviv, Israel and 17 other destinations.
-Mediterranean tour to Israel, Jordan, and Egypt 17 days is a small group tour that includes accommodation in a hotel as well as flights, an expert guide, meals, transport.
+With the discovery tour Mediterranean tour to Israel, Jordan, and Egypt 17 days, you have a 17 day tour package taking you from Tel Aviv to Cairo and through Tel Aviv, Israel and 21 other destinations.
+Mediterranean tour to Israel, Jordan, and Egypt 17 days includes accommodation in a hotel as well as flights, an expert guide, meals, transport.

 - Rather Poor